GrapheneOS/hardened_malloc/README.md

 to much less metadata overhead and memory waste from fragmentation than a more traditional allocator design.
-It aims to provide decent overall performance with a focus on long-term performance and memory usage rather than allocator allocator micro-benchmarks.
+It aims to provide decent overall performance with a focus on long-term performance and memory usage rather than allocator micro-benchmarks.
 It has relatively fine-grained locking and will offer good scalability once arenas are implemented.

 This project currently aims to support Android, musl and glibc.
 It may support other non-Linux operating systems in the future.
 For Android and musl, there